MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office-apps.md

 ---
 # required metadata

-title: Office apps; Configuration for clients - AIP
+title: Configuration for clients to use Office apps with Azure RMS from AIP
 description: Information and instructions for admins to configure Office apps to work with the Azure Rights Management service from Azure Information Protection.
 author: cabailey
 ms.author: cabailey